Mastering social media analytics: From data to tracking, tools and reporting

 One of the primary benefits to using a social listening or audience intelligence platform is not only in how it gathers data, but in the types of analysis it enables.

-AI models, for instance, can help identify categories of image, topics of conversation and individual or organizational entities.
-In addition to these models, a platform like Pulsar TRAC also includes a Communities feature that groups online audiences into communities of behavior and interest, before visualizing how each brings its own distinct perspective to a broader conversation.
-It’s also increasingly important to surface misinformation in the conversation taking place around brands, news stories or types of product.
+AI models, for instance, can help identify categories of image, topics of conversation and individual or organisational entities.
+In addition to these models, a platform like Pulsar TRAC also includes a Communities feature that groups online audiences into communities of behaviour and interest, before visualising how each brings its own distinct perspective to a broader conversation.
+It's also increasingly important to surface misinformation in the conversation taking place around brands, news stories or types of product.

 Apply the learnings